 Consider stronger policies regarding internet use on business computers to limit exposure to unsafe content.

-At DPS, a Premier IBM Business Partner, we specialize in solutions that run on the IBM i operating system and IBM Power Systems architecture, as well as other offerings such as programming services.
+At DPS, a IBM Business Partner, we specialize in solutions that run on the IBM i operating system and IBM Power Systems architecture, as well as other offerings such as programming services.